 The first challenge I was faced with was how to simulate a Phase 0 network limitations.
 Both Futurenet and Testnet are currently running Phase 1 so it's actually non-trivial to test for all the limits on a network that allows for significantly more than Phase 0.

 Enter the Docker quickstart!
-Turns out some genius SDF engineer added a --limits
+Turns out some genius SDF engineer added a --limits flag with a default setting which was exactly what I was looking for.

 docker run --rm -i \